mushcatshiro/CS-basics/language/Go/The Go Programming Language/00 - basics.md

 }
 ```

-comparing structs is possible with `==` and `!=`, and because its a comparable type, it is eligible to be set as key of a map type. anonymous fields and struct embeddings
+comparing structs is possible with `==` and `!=`, and because its a comparable type, it is eligible to be set as key of a map type. anonymous fields and struct embeddings. anonymous fields must be a named type or a pointer to a named type.

 ```go
 // explicit